Skip to main content

 4. Check that the service account has access to the Prometheus datasource

-Note: Loki queries use a different endpoint format and typically don't have this issue.
+Note: Loki and VictoriaLogs queries use a different endpoint format and typically don't have this issue.